 2. Freeze-Dried Fruit

-Freeze-dried fruit is a great option to keep in your pantry, especially if your fresh fruit options are spoiled.
-Crispy Fruit by Crispy Green is an easy-to-find option at your local grocery store or online.
+Freeze-dried fruit is a great pantry backup when you run out of fresh fruit.
+Crispy Fruit by Crispy Green is easy to find at your local grocery store or online.
 It’s 100% pure fruit with no added sugar, and it’s a healthier alternative to snacks like chips.

 3. Handful of Almonds